0php/Docs/content/docs/mail.md

 ## Limitations & Future Work

 - Only the SMTP driver is implemented; queues and local sendmail integrations are on the roadmap.
-- Attachments and multipart/alternative payloads are not yet supported.
+- Multipart/alternative payloads are not yet supported.
 - TLS verification defaults to secure settings—loosen them only for local development.

 Contributions are welcome!
-See `todo` for potential enhancements.
+See `todo.md` for potential enhancements.